 Our counselling courses equip caring students to become proficient and influential change makers in individual lives.

-Six trimesters full time study (2 years) or part time equivalent
+Three Years full time study or part time equivalent

 Study counselling, psychology and electives